1. Welcome and Intro

 More Specific Keyword Terms Work Best

-The purpose of this lesson is to demonstrate how to move from very broad to very specific when defining the keyword terms your high-probability prospects will use.
+The purpose of this lesson is to demonstrate how to move from very broad to very specific generic terms when defining the keyword terms your high-probability prospects will use.

 The reason you want to be more specific is that there is less competition, and, longer, more specific terms will get you closer to your high-probability prospects.

 Trying to get found for "business coach" is very challenging.
-There is a lot of competition for that keyword term, and, for the most part, you will need to use a pay system to get found for that term, and, that is very costly.
-And—this course is about getting found through Organic means, not, pay-for systems.
+There is a lot of competition for that keyword term and you'll likely need to use a pay system to get found for that term.
+And—this course is about getting found through Organic means, not pay-for systems.

 When you add words to "business coach", you narrow the audience.
-That's a good thing.
 As you narrow the audience, you are actually leaning into your most-desired prospects, and, of those, the ones that are farther into the sales cycle and ready to buy.
 You're eliminating the tire kickers.